Skip to content

 • Draft of thesis submitted to thesis adviser for approval to distribute to other members of the master’s committee.

-• Copies of the draft thesis to all members of master’s committee.
+• Following approval by adviser, draft thesis distributed to all members of master’s committee

-• Final revisions to thesis in response to comments from members of master’s committee.
+• Final revisions of thesis in response to comments from members of master’s committee

-• Obtain signatures of thesis adviser and master’s committee members on Approval Page.
+• Approval of thesis by adviser and master’s committee members

-• Submit signed master’s approval page and fee (payable here) to the Office of Theses and Dissertations.
+• Submit fee to the Office of Theses and Dissertations

-Note: The student is responsible for meeting all time schedule requirements for their degree.
+Note: The student is responsible for meeting all requirements and deadlines for their degree.

 PhD Requirements for the MD/PhD Joint Degree